Learning how to make salsa at home is one of the best things you can do for your budget and tastebuds.

-This fresh healthy homemade salsa recipe never goes out of style.
+Plus, fresh healthy homemade salsa never goes out of style!

 It will become a staple in your refrigerator if you’re not already making it.
 It’s so much better than any prepackaged salsa that’s been sitting on a shelf for who knows how long.

-As for the tomatoes, use fresh if they’re ripe and in season, but if not this is a case where canned/boxed tomatoes work great.
-In general I prefer fresh or even frozen produce, but canned tomatoes are a staple in my pantry because unripe/not-in-season tomatoes just aren’t great.
+As for the tomatoes, use fresh if they’re ripe and in season, but if not this is a case where canned or boxed tomatoes work great.
+In general, I prefer fresh or even frozen produce, but canned tomatoes are a staple in my pantry because under-ripe, not-in-season tomatoes just aren’t great.
+For salsa, I actually prefer high-quality canned tomatoes.

-Look for BPA-free cans if possible (this is why I love the new boxes) and read the ingredients.
+When using canned tomatoes, look for BPA-free cans if possible (this is why I love the new boxes) and read the ingredients.
 Look for something without added sugar or chemical preservatives.
 Citric acid is a vitamin C derivative and ok on the label.
 Just do the best you can.
 Oh, and don’t accidentally buy the diced tomatoes with basil; just look for plain ol’ diced tomatoes.
 The fire-roasted version will give your salsa a little smokiness; if you like that flavor then go for it.
+If available, I love San Marzano tomatoes—they’re a bit pricy but their sweet, mild flavor is worth it.

-This fresh salsa recipe gets better the longer it sits; it’s good right away but it’s great the next day.
+Remember, homemade salsa gets better the longer it sits; it’s good right away but it’s great the next day.
 I like to make it the night before or at least a few hours before I plan to eat it.

 - 1 large clove garlic, grated or finely chopped

-- 1 small white onion, peeled and cut into quarters
+- 1 small white onion (or 1/2 large), peeled and cut into quarters

 - 1 small jalapeño, stemmed and seeded depending on your heat preference (omit for a very mild salsa)